 Hello!
-I am a final-year Statistics Ph.D. student at the University of Pennsylvania, gratefully
+I am a researcher at OpenAI, interested in very challenging LLM evaluations, agents, and RL.
+I received my Statistics Ph.D. from the University of Pennsylvania, gratefully

 advised by Edgar